adonisjs/v5-docs/content/guides/http/cookies.md

 })
 ```

-You can read the cookie value inside Javascript using the `document.cookie` property.
+You can read the cookie value inside JavaScript using the `document.cookie` property.
 Make sure to base64 decode and JSON parse the value.

 :::note
 The following example is a naive implementation for reading the cookie value for demonstration only.